 The lexicographic order on all words, which is induced by the partial order on the letters, gives a poset with poor properties.
 For example, if $\bv=\bv'\bv''$ is a non-trivial factorization of a word $\bv$, then $\bv'$ and $\bv$ are \emph{not} comparable.

-Note however, that two right inextensible words with comparable first letter are comparable under this lexicographical order.
+Note, however, that two right-inextensible words with comparable first letters are comparable under this lexicographical order.
 The same is true for two words of the same length: they are comparable if their respective first letters are comparable.
-In fact, if two words are comparable, say $\bv<\bw$ then there exists a unique word $\bv'$ and comparable letters $v<w$ such that $\bv=\bv' v\bv''$ and $\bw=\bv'w\bw''$.
+In fact, if two words are comparable, say $\bv<\bw$, then there exists a unique word $\bv'$ and comparable letters $v<w$ such that $\bv=\bv' v\bv''$ and $\bw=\bv'w\bw''$.
 In this case we write $\Del(\bv,\bw)=l(\bv')$.
 In particular, $v$ is an ordinary letter, or $w$ is an inverse ordinary letter.
-In the first case $w$ can be trivial or inverse, whilst in the second case $v$ can be direct or trivial.
-Note, that the words $\bv"$ and $\bw"$ may be empty.
+In the first case, $w$ can be trivial or inverse, whilst in the second case, $v$ can be direct or trivial.
+Note that either of the words $\bv''$ and $\bw''$ may be empty.

 Similarly, if we have factorizations $\bv=\bv'\bv''$ and $\bw=\bw'\bw''$, then $\bv'<\bw'$ implies $\bv<\bw$.